seap-udea/pryngles-public/README.md

   - 0.6.0 is the official release version, after paper acceptance and arXiv submission.
+  - Link to quickstart tutorial in Google Colab, updated.
   - Updated information about paper in the arXiv and ACL code.

 - **0.5.x versions**: